Do you need assistance? Please, contact us at email@example.com

 Beaches in Santorini, Greece

 Santorini beaches are actually much different than other beaches on the Greek islands.
 This is partially due to the beaches’ unique geographic features.
 Instead of sandy beaches, Santorini has a unique collection of red and black-pebbled beaches that are symbolic of the volcanic eruption that occurred many years ago on the island.
-Among the most breathtaking beaches in Santorini are the Red Beach, Kamari, Perissa, Agios Georgios, Cape Columbo, Monolithos, and White Beach.
+Among the most breathtaking beaches in Santorini are the Red Beach in Akrotiri, Black Sand Beach in Kamari, Perissa, Agios Georgios, Cape Columbo, Monolithos, and White Beach.

 Shopping in Santorini, Greece